XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
   if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

-  where: 'Status==\"' + Contact.ContactStatusEnum.ACTIVE + '\"', # String | Filter by an any element
+  where: "ContactStatus==#{XeroRuby::Accounting::Contact::ACTIVE}", # String | Filter by an any element

   order: 'Name ASC', # String | Order by an any element

   i_ds: ['00000000-0000-0000-000-000000000000,00000000-0000-0000-000-000000000000'], # Array<String> | Filter by a comma separated list of ContactIDs.
 Allows you to retrieve a specific set of contacts in a single call.

   page: 1, # Integer | e.g. page=1 - Up to 100 contacts will be returned in a single API call.

   include_archived: true # Boolean | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response
 }
 begin
-  #Allows you to retrieve all contacts in a Xero organisation
+  # Allows you to retrieve all contacts in a Xero organisation
   result = api_instance.get_contacts(xero_tenant_id, opts)
   p result
 rescue XeroRuby::Accounting::ApiError => e